Skip to product information

 * Please note there will be no class held on Monday 9 June due to the public holiday.

-*Short courses are open to students of ages 16 years and over.
+* Short courses are open to students of ages 16 years and over.
 For students under 16 years of age there are School Holiday Workshops, Art Club and other youth art programs.

 Lecture Topics

-6. Colour and light II.
-What are the effects on the appearance of a scene of variations in the direction, size, distance, colour and number of the light source(s), and of the material properties of the objects and intervening atmosphere?
+6. Colour, light and atmosphere.
+Understand the zones of light and shadow on and around an illuminated object.
+What are the effects on these zones of varying the direction, size, distance, colour and number of the light source(s) and the material properties of the object.
+What are the physical and perceived effects of coloured illumination and intervening atmosphere?

 Course Delivery

 David’s online studio course is taught through an online platform.
-He is present in the online studio for the whole session and he responds directly to student questions in live critiques and discussions.
+He is present in the online studio for the whole session, and he responds directly to student questions in live critiques and discussions.

 We are also using Padlet in this course, Padlet is a web application that allows users to post information and images on a digital wall.